oktadev/okta-blog/_source/_posts/2022-06-17-simple-crud-react-and-spring-boot.md

 Next, run `auth0 apps create`, provide a memorable name, and select **Regular Web Application**.
 Specify `http://localhost:8080/login/oauth2/code/auth0` for the Callback URLs and `http://localhost:3000,http://localhost:8080` for the Allowed Logout URLs.

 Modify your `src/main/resources/application.properties` to include your Auth0 issuer, client ID, and client secret.
-You will have run `auth0 apps open` and select the app you created to copy your client secret.
+You will have to run `auth0 apps open` and select the app you created to copy your client secret.

 ```properties
 # make sure to include the trailing slash for the Auth0 issuer